aczi0/KasterSite2/exampleSite/content/english/_index.md

 ---
 banner:
   enable: true
-  title: "**Robust and Agile Production Scheduling** for CDMOs."
+  title: "**Agile Production Scheduling** for CDMOs."
   content: "**Kaster** is an intelligent planning software for production planning
     and scheduling.
-Allocate your resources and maximise your production throughput in seconds with AI.
+Allocate your resources and maximize your production throughput in seconds with AI.
 We empower your production planners with digital tools to
     \ so they can do their best job right away. "
   image: images/rtp_monitor2.png